mintlayer/mintlayer-core/node-daemon/docs/RPC.md

 ### Method `p2p_get_peer_count`

-Get the number of peers
+Get the number of peers connected to this node.

 Parameters: